resulvuran/Pterodactyl-Installer/README.md

 # Pterodactyl-Installer

-Its Simple & Easiest Script to Install Pteroactyl Panel on Ubuntu Server.
+Its Simple & Easiest Script to Install Pterodactyl Panel on Ubuntu.

 About Panel:
 Pterodactyl Panel is designed to run on your own web server.
 You will need to have root access to your server in order to run and use this panel.